 Winter eczema on the hands is a common problem.
 In winter, eczema often crops up on the hands and face, as they’re frequently exposed to cold, dry air.
 Cover up with gloves and scarves when you’re out in chilly, windy weather.

 Exposure to cold air can cause a flare-up, but dressing too warmly isn’t the answer either.
 Bundling up in overly warm clothes can make you sweat.
 And damp, sweaty clothes sitting on your skin can also irritate eczema.

 “You have to find a balance,” Dr. Anthony says.
 If you’re doing something active and expect to sweat, choose quick-drying fabrics.
 Lightweight, breathable cotton clothes can be helpful, but you might want to avoid thick cotton sweaters, which stay soggy if you sweat.

-He also recommends avoiding wool since it’s often itchy and irritating to the skin.
+He also recommends avoiding wool, as it’s often itchy and irritating to the skin.
 Scratching at your skin can cause open wounds that lead to infection, making things worse.
-“With eczema, do whatever you can to avoid itching,” he says.
+“With eczema, do whatever you can to avoid itching,” he emphasizes.

-You have a humidifier running, take lukewarm showers, wear moisture-wicking fabrics and slather on the moisturizer.
-And you still have out-of-control eczema?
-It’s enough to make you scream.
-One of the many frustrating things about the condition is you can do everything right and still get a flare.
+You have a humidifier running, you take lukewarm showers, you wear moisture-wicking fabrics and slather on the moisturizer.
+Yet you still have out-of-control eczema?

 One of the many frustrating things about this condition is that you can do everything right and still get a flare-up.
 If your eczema is still not getting better despite your best efforts, it may be time to see a specialist and ask for further guidance.

 “Everything you do to protect your skin is useful, but eczema can still break through,” Dr. Anthony recognizes.
 “If that’s the case, talk to your primary care doctor, pediatrician or dermatologist.
 There are prescription therapies we can use to help get eczema under control.”